Wondering how much CBD oil you should take?

 Just because your doctor may not have the most experience when it comes to CBD doesn’t mean they can’t help.
-They have more information than anyone on your body’s possible reactions to CBD and can provide you with a more accurate dosage of how much you need daily for your unique conditions and situation.
+They have more information than anyone on your body’s possible reactions to CBD and can provide you with a more accurate dosage of how much you need daily for your unique situation.

 Accurately measuring CBD dosages

 The most popular way to consume oil is using a CBD tincture.
 Unfortunately, these are the trickier types of CBD products to accurately measure.
 While knowing your ideal dosage is critical, being unable to accurately measure it makes that information quite useless.

 Understanding the dosage you need is one part, but how do you make sure you measure it properly?

 Many people love tinctures because they are one of the easiest and most effective ways to consume CBD.
 After filling the dropper with your dosage, you hold the oil under your tongue anywhere between 60 and 90 seconds before swallowing.

-As our full-spectrum CBD oil is very potent, when we refer to a “drop”, we literally mean a droplet of the oil.
+As our full-spectrum CBD oil is very potent (high concentration of CBD), when we refer to a “drop”, we literally mean a droplet of the oil.
 This is not to be confused with a “full dropper”.
 Place the drops under your tongue (sublingual), hold for 60-90 seconds and then swallow.

-Knowing the right dose to take only requires a little bit of simple math.
+Knowing the right milligrams of CBD to take only requires a little bit of simple math.